mpes-kit/mpes/README.md

 ```

 ### Use mayavi in Jupyter notebook
-For 3D rendering of multidimensional dataset, the mpes package takes advantage of the recent version of jupyter notebook (4.5.0 and above) with mayavi
+For 3D rendering of multidimensional dataset, the mpes package takes advantage of the recent version of jupyter notebook (4.5.0 and above) with mayavi support through [`x3dom`](https://www.x3dom.org/).
 Follow the steps below on the command line to allow mayavi output to be displayed on jupyter/ipython notebook

 1. Install mayavi using the whl distribution [`here`](http://www.lfd.uci.edu/~gohlke/pythonlibs/#mayavi)
 2. Install mayavi extension for Jupyter notebook